-The arbor vitae is a tree-shaped white-colored component found in the cerebellum.
-It is known for its role in motor and sensory information that goes to and from this region of the brain, which is the center of the body’s nervous system.
+The cerebellum is known for its role in motor and sensory information that goes to and from this region of the brain, which is the center of the body’s nervous system.
 Due to its shape and structure, as well as its functions, its name means “tree of life” in Latin.

 The cerebellum is the part of the brain that regulates a person’s motor control.
 This involves how the body moves and the sequence of body movements.
 More specifically, it plays a part in a person’s timing, coordination, and precision of movement.
 It does this by connecting with the body’s system of sensory organs, as well as inputs from other parts of the nervous system.

 What is the Function of the Arbor Vitae?